What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 Banks can undertake all of the activities described in the Mexican Banking Law (Ley de Instituciones de Crédito) without needing different banking licenses.
 However, a bank may elect to perform a limited number of activities, or the full range of activities permitted to banks, which shall be reflected in the authorization received from the CNBV.

 Depending on the type and number of permitted activities they perform, banks will be subject to differentiated capitalization requirements.
-E.g., a bank conducting all the operations permitted in the law needs to have a minimum capitalization of ~USD 32 million.
-Meanwhile, banks who only issue means of payments in connection with bank deposits withdrawable at any moment require a minimum capital of ~USD 13 million.
+E.g., a bank conducting all the operations permitted in the law needs to have a minimum capitalization of ~USD 37 million.
+Meanwhile, banks who only perform a limited number of permitted activities require a minimum capital of ~USD 22 million.

-Please note that there are other financial entities authorized for deposit-taking activities (e.g., sociedades financieras populares), which have a specific non-banking license, and are subject to their specific regulation and capitalization requirements.
+Please note that there are other financial entities authorized for deposit-taking activities (e.g., sociedades financieras populares), which have specific non-banking licenses, and are subject to their specific regulation and capitalization requirements.

 Does a banking license automatically permit certain other activities, e.g., broker dealer activities, payment services, issuance of e-money?

 A bank’s license granted by the CNBV specifies the activities that the bank may conduct, pursuant to a list of permitted activities set out by the Mexican Banking Law, all of which are related to banking and credit services.
 Payment services are considered among these type of services.
-However, a banking license does not permit banks to operate as a broker-dealer, to issue e-money, or to conduct other activities that are reserved to other types of financial entities and subject to their particular regulation (e.g. broker-dealer activities, insurance, issuance of e-money).
+However, a banking license does not permit banks to operate –let alone automatically– as a broker-dealer, to issue e-money, or to conduct other activities that are reserved to other types of financial entities and subject to their particular regulation (e.g., insurance).

 For example, the Mexican Fintech Law provides that the issuance to the public of e-money (fondos de pago electrónico) will be reserved to E-money Issuers (“IFPE”), which activities are subject to a license granted by an inter-institutional committee formed by the CNBV, the SHCP and the Central Bank.